ibexa/documentation-developer/docs/getting_started/install_manually.md

 ### 5. Run the Installation Scripts

 Composer will look inside the composer.json file and install all of the required packages to run eZ Platform.
-There's a script in the app folder called console that will install eZ Platform for your desired environment as well (dev/prod).
+There's a script in the `bin` folder called `./console` that will install eZ Platform for your desired environment as well (dev or prod).

 This is the step where you want to make sure you have [swap configured for your machine](#set-up-swap-on-debian-8xx) if it does not have an abundance of RAM.